mapeditor/tiled/docs/manual/introduction.rst

 After pressing *OK*, we’ll see the tile grid and an initial tile layer will be added to the map.
 However, before we can start using any tiles we need to add a tileset.
-Choose *Map -> New Tileset…* to open the New Tileset dialog:
+Choose *File -> New -> New Tileset…* to open the New Tileset dialog:

 .. figure:: images/introduction/tiled-new-tileset.png
    :alt: New Tileset